dbaldwin103/EasyLink-API-V2/README_SendingRequests.md

 ## Overview

-At this point you should have already already:
+At this point you should have already:

 -  Gone through the authentication process and retrieved an *access_token* and *instance_url*.
   - If you haven't please see the [*README_Authenticating.md*](README_Authenticating.md)